-Commercial Bank and Wholesale Bank1: Credit Risk Unit with support from Business unit and Credit Administration Department (CAD), is entrusted with the responsibility of implementing processes for credit risk identification, assessment, measurement, monitoring and control.
+Wholesale Bank1: Credit Risk Unit with support from Business unit and Credit Administration Department (CAD), is entrusted with the responsibility of implementing processes for credit risk identification, assessment, measurement, monitoring and control.
 Business unit has the responsibility to originate the proposals and prepare the credit approval notes.
 Risk unit performs an independent appraisal of these notes including highlighting key risks, reviewing and finalising the credit rating, and then submits these notes approval.
 Credit approvals are done as per the board approved Delegation of Authority.
 CAD is responsible for managing the credit administration activities, credit documentation and independently monitoring the compliance to sanction terms and conditions.
 The Credit Operations manual lays down specific responsibilities of each unit - Business, Risk & CAD.

-1 Commercial Bank includes Middle Markets and Small & Medium Enterprise segment (SME segment) Wholesale Bank includes Large Corporates, Government Business, Financial Institutions (excluding Micro Finance Institutions being covered by Bharat Banking) and Financial Markets Group.
+&lt;sup>1 Wholesale Bank includes Large Corporates, Government Business, Financial Institutions, Middle Market and Financial Markets Group.